Georgia's Gov. Kemp and fellow GOP leaders promise new state income tax rebates

 The leaders announced a proposal Tuesday to give refunds of up to $250 to single filers, up to $375 to single adults who head a household with dependents and refunds of up to $500 to married couples filing jointly.

 Georgia issued similar rebates in 2022 as Kemp ran for reelection, and again in 2023.
 The rebates cost about $1.1 billion then.
-Legislators would have to approve the plan next year, but passage is likely as Republicans are expected to maintain their majorities in the General Assembly.
+Legislators must approve the plan next year, but passage is likely as Republicans are expected to maintain their majorities in the General Assembly.

 “We all know that even if inflation has fallen, high prices haven't,” Kemp said in prepared remarks.
 “Families see that every day when they go to the grocery store or the gas pump.”